About the project

 What is our aim?

-The aim of the innovative, modular OpenTextbook “All means All” is to respond to the growing need to support educators in addressing the needs of diverse learners in classrooms, schools and communities.
-This resource will be an accessible, interactive and multi media textbook for students in Initial Teacher Education.
-It endeavours to cover 60 topics in the field of education aimed at addressing structural disadvantages in education such as poverty, social class, culture, religion, dis/-ability and much more.
-This project is also interested in intersectionality of dimensions.
-The materials will address topics on the group/classroom level, the institution/school level and the community level.
+The innovative, modular OpenTextbook “All means All” addresses the growing need to support educators in meeting the challenges of diverse learners in classrooms, schools, and communities.
+This accessible, interactive, and multimedia textbook for students in Initial Teacher Education covers 58 topics in education aimed at challenging structural disadvantages such as poverty, social class, culture, religion, dis/-ability, and more.
+Emphasizing the intersectionality of dimensions, the materials examine issues at the group/classroom level, the institution/school level, and the community level.

-This project is recruiting self-advocates, researchers and teacher educators who are interested in developing materials for initial teacher education in the following dimensions of diversity: gender, sexual orientation, economic, social & cultural background, class, dis/ability, race, languages, health, age, caring roles, belief & religion (or lack thereof), biography, appearance.
-It will be presented through the medium of English, with subtitles for videos, texts and podcasts.
-It is envisaged that this cutting edge resource will be the first of its kind in providing opportunities to build a community of educators across Europe and beyond.
+The project brought together 144 authors—including self-advocates, researchers, and teacher educators—who developed content for Initial Teacher Education across diverse dimensions such as gender, sexual orientation, economic, social & cultural background, class, dis/ability, race, languages, health, age, caring roles, belief & religion (or lack thereof), biography, and appearance.
+Presented in English with subtitles for videos, texts, and podcasts, this cutting-edge resource is the first of its kind to build a community of educators across Europe and beyond.